ohler55/wabur/tutorial/lesson-1/MORE.md

 The `wabur` Runner is used for this lesson.
 To start the Runner, the wabur gem must be installed or the wabur source must be available.
-Assuming the gem is installed and the run location is in the `lesson-1/blog` directory the command to run the application is:
+Assuming the gem is installed and the run location is in the `blog` directory the command to run the application is:

 ```